🔍 공개 퀴즈 검색

 2. Write 'They felt...' directly

-4. State the emotion directly
+4. State the emotion directly in text

 What makes description effective?